Barkhor street in Lhasa - Tibet

-With the improvement of the religious status of Jokhang Temple in Buddhism, people used to kora around Jokhang Temple to worship the statue of Sakyamuni.
+With the improvement of the religious status of the Jokhang Temple in Buddhism, people used to kora around Jokhang Temple to worship the statue of Sakyamuni.
 Hence, Barkhor Street became one of the three famous Kora streets in Lhasa.
-Later, a lot of businessmen, Buddhism followers and tourists from inland China, Mongolia, Kashmir, Nepal, Bhutan, India and some other countries collected here.
-Barkhor Street developed into a prosperous street which integrates religion, sightseeing, folk custom, local culture, business and shopping.
+Later, a lot of businessmen, Buddhism followers, and tourists from inland China, Mongolia, Kashmir, Nepal, Bhutan, India and some other countries collected here.
+Barkhor Street developed into a prosperous street that integrates religion, sightseeing, folk custom, local culture, business, and shopping.

 For the newcomers to Lhasa, it is quite worthwhile to follow the constant stream of Tibetan pilgrims to do the Barkhor pilgrim circuit in a clockwise direction to experience the most representative folk customs and enjoy the distinctive ancient architecture of Tibet.
 Barkhor Street retains the original features of the ancient city of Lhasa.
 Streets are paved with hand-polished stones, next to the streets are old-fashioned Tibetan buildings, incense burning inside the stone sangkangs.
 The Barkhor pilgrim circuit is one of the three important pilgrimage circuits in Lhasa (the other 2 are Nangkhor and Lingkhor) tracing the outskirts of the Jokhang Temple.
 As soon as the specific time for pilgrimage in the evening arrives, pilgrims from all directions turn to walk strictly along the Barkhor pilgrimage route in a clockwise direction from the commotion of the day.